stockphrase/no-silo/content/courses/workshops/locate-books.md

 # `F` 24 .T39 1990

-Using the **letter line**, determine the floor of the library where the book is shelved.
+Use the **letter line** to determine the floor of the library where the book is shelved.
 The library's [floorplan maps](http://www.dartmouth.edu/~library/bakerberry/circ/stacksguides/) will help you locate the proper section.
 Using our example call number above, we can determine that the **F** section is in `Stack Level A`.

 <div style="text-align:center">{{< figure src="/img/floor-map.png" >}}</div>
 <div style="text-align:center">{{< figure src="/img/collection-map.png" >}}</div>